elementbound/scrumshowdown/README.md

 > NOTE: Estimation result history is stored as long as the room is alive.
 Rooms are removed once all the participants have left.

+## Issues

+In case you encounter anything unexpected or have some feedback about Scrum Showdown, please feel free to [submit an issue](https://github.com/elementbound/scrumshowdown/issues).

 ## License

 See [LICENSE](LICENSE)